Robert Kerns (academic): Career

-Kerns is Professional Advisory Board member for the American Chronic Pain Association since 1993 and Board of Directors member of A Place to Nourish your Health (APNH) since 2019.
-He also serves as a member of the editorial boards of several scientific journals including Pain Medicine (Senior Editor), Clinical Journal of Pain, Annals of Behavioral Medicine and Health Psychology.
+Kerns is professional advisory board member for the American Chronic Pain Association since 1993 and board of directors member of A Place to Nourish your Health (APNH) since 2019.
+He also serves as a member of the editorial boards of several scientific journals, including Pain Medicine (executive editor) and Clinical Journal of Pain.

 Research and work

-Comprehensive Pain Assessment
+Comprehensive pain assessment

 In 1985, he developed the West Haven-Yale Multidimensional Pain Inventory that was among the first comprehensive pain assessment tools to be developed.
 Of particular importance, the first measure of the construct, pain interference, that is, the extent to which pain is perceived to affect physical and emotional functioning, was incorporated in this tool.
 He also developed the Pain Stages of Change Questionnaire in 1997.
 His work has also focused on the use of technology to promote reliable assessment and for automated extraction of information from the electronic health record.

 Psychological treatment of chronic pain

 Since the early 1980s, Kerns' research began focusing on the development, evaluation and dissemination and implementation of cognitive-behavioral therapy for the treatment of chronic pain.
 He contributed substantially to the development of the conceptual framework for cognitive-behavioral therapy (CBT) for chronic pain and published one of the first randomized controlled trials in this area.
 His work has focused on development and evaluation of CBT for special populations and for specific conditions, in examining mechanisms of patient engagement and participation and outcomes and conducting systematic reviews and meta-analyses.
 His recent contributions focus on developing telehealth approaches for delivery of CBT for chronic pain using automated telephone systems (i.e., interactive voice response), real-time video systems for delivery of face-to-face but not in person treatment, and applications for personal computers and smartphones.